-6,480 hectares were establishing during the 2023 planting season.
+6,480 hectares were establishing during the 2024 planting season.
 Monitoring Indicator MI01a in the Appendix provides a summary of area re-established since 2010.

 Timberlands undertake rigorous quality control inventory to ensure a quality result.
-We set a target of less than 5% reworks and achieved this with a 3.78% result.
-The average stocking was measured at 1,043 stems per hectare, which is slightly higher than our target.
+We set a target of less than 5% reworks and achieved this with a 2.59% result.
+The average stocking was measured at 1,022 stems per hectare.